Drama series:

 The sculptor Arnold Rubek in Henrik Ibsen´s last play, When We Dead Awaken

 Who was Henrik Ibsen before he gained his fame?
 Today, he has the status of world celebrity and one of the world´s greatest dramatists.
-The drama series Born an Artist will explore the lesser known aspects of Henrik Ibsen´s life, such as his relation to his soulmate, Susannah Thoresen, and the turbulent years before he managed to build his life as a professional writer.
+The drama series Henrik & Susanne will explore lesser known aspects of Henrik Ibsen´s life, such as his relation to his soulmate, Susannah Thoresen, and the turbulent years before he was able to establish his life as a professional writer.

 At 20 years of age, Henrik Ibsen described in poetic form his dream of becoming "an immortal man".
 The line gave the title to the drama series I wrote for the Norwegian Broadcasting Corporation in 2006.
-A Man Immortaldealt with the dramatist´s younger years (1835-50), above all, his struggle to break away from his family and pursue his dream.
+An Immortal Man dealt with the dramatist´s younger years (1835-50) and, above all, young Henrik´s struggle to break away from his family and pursue his dream.
 In the final scene, Henrik, 22, stands on the deck of the ship that will bring him to the capital.
 He has quit his secure job as an apothecary and left the girl who bore his illegitimate son.
-In his travel chest is his first published book.
+In his travel chest is his first published book, the play Catilina.
 His goal is to build a new life as a writer.

 What happened next?